United Methodist Church is expected to split over gay marriage, fracturing the nation’s third-largest denomination

 The writers of the plan called the division “the best means to resolve our differences, allowing each part of the Church to remain true to its theological understanding, while recognizing the dignity, equality, integrity, and respect of every person.”

-The United Methodist Church is the United States’ largest mainline Protestant denomination and among the only remaining such churches that still does not perform same-sex marriages.
+The United Methodist Church is the United States’ largest mainline Protestant denomination.
 The church has fought bitterly about LGBT inclusion for years, and leaders often feared the fight would lead to a schism.

+“I’ve always been committed to unity.
+But over time, it could not be unity at someone’s expense,” said Bishop Kenneth Carter, president of the church’s Council of Bishops and one of the formulators of the new plan.

 Friday’s announcement came as new sanctions were set to go into effect in the church, which would have made punishments for United Methodist Church pastors who perform same-sex weddings much more severe: one year’s suspension without pay for the first wedding and removal from the clergy for any wedding after that.